T-vK/MobilePassThrough/README.md

 - Use virt-install to fully automate the windows installation
 - Add support for multiple VMs
 - Add support for Linux guests
+- Sanity checks for setup scritps (i.e. check if binaries have actually been compiled / installed)